Understanding a UK Visitor Visa Refusal in 2026

 - inability to show affordability

-In 2025, UKVI uses enhanced financial verification tools, meaning unclear financial records almost always trigger a refusal.
+In 2026, UKVI continues to use enhanced financial verification tools, and unclear financial records still almost always trigger a refusal.

 3. Questionable Credibility or Inconsistent Information